-- You must have nothing to eat (including milk) for four hours before the appointment, but you must drink 1 litre of water an hour before your appointment.
-Do not empty your bladder before the scan.
+- You must have nothing to eat (including milk) for four hours before the appointment, but you may still drink water.
 Continue to take any prescribed medication. - A health care assistant will greet you in the ultrasound area and one may be present during your examination.
 The scan is conducted by either a radiologist (specialist X-ray doctor) or sonographer (specialist ultrasound). - No childcare facilities are available while you have your scan.
 If you would like to be chaperoned during the ultrasound examination, please speak to a member of staff in the ultrasound department.
 A same sex member of staff will be provided.